-code Meaning/use /// objective fully met √ √ objective nearly met ✓ objective attempted but not met at all Next step in learning ТМ Indicates that a child has shown evidence of meeting a target given by the teacher.
+code Meaning/use /// objective fully met objective nearly met ✓ objective attempted but not met at all → Next step in learning ТМ Indicates that a child has shown evidence of meeting a target given by the teacher.
 This can be used by teachers and children.
-Sp Spelling error: write Sp next to the incorrect word (not every incorrect word) Child to edit Indicates that a child has been given a Challenge as a next step.
-0 Punctuation error: a circle is drawn around the incorrect punctuation or where punctuation has been omitted.
-Children then correct the error or insert missing mark. λ Missing word: Indicate the area where a word is missing to either make sense or add to the sentence by inserting an inverted v under the line. НР House point awarded for work with a brief note of why (e.g. 'for using strong adjectives') Smiley faces are used positively to indicate where there has been real effort/improvement for the individual child.
+Sp Spelling error: write Sp next to the incorrect word (not every incorrect word) Child to edit in the editing line above, using purple pen.
+In KS1 : Incorrect spelling should be underlined and sp put above the word.
+The correct spelling then needs to be written at the end of the piece of work and children should correct it 3 times correctly after the adult's marking using their purple pen Punctuation error: a circle is drawn around the incorrect punctuation or where punctuation has been omitted.
+Children then correct the error or insert missing mark. λ Missing word: Indicate the area where a word is missing to either make sense or add to the sentence by inserting an inverted v under the line.
+HP House point awarded for work with a brief note of why (e.g. 'for using strong adjectives') Smiley faces are used positively to indicate where there has been real effort/improvement for the individual child.
 Smiley faces need to be accompanied by a brief note of what has been particularly pleasing (e.g. 'You left spaces between your words today!')
-In Numeracy marking only √ A single tick is recognised in Numeracy marking as meaning 'correct'

-• Incorrect - go back and revisit this (this can then be converted to a tick once corrected and correct) A pink highlighter to be used to identify specific successes on Hot Tasks.
+In Numeracy marking only ~ A single tick is recognised in Numeracy marking as meaning 'correct' • Incorrect - go back and revisit this (this can then be converted to a tick once corrected and correct) A pink highlighter to be used to identify specific successes on Hot Tasks.